ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pix32v5.rst

 System Features
 ===============

-HolyBro Pix32 v5 is a new flight controller developed on the base of FMUv5 scheme, which can be regarded as a variant version of 'Pixhawk4'.
+HolyBro Pix32 v5 is a new autopilot developed on the base of FMUv5 scheme, which can be regarded as a variant version of 'Pixhawk4'.

-The Pix32 v5 is comprised of a separate flight controller and carrier board which are connected by a 100pin connector.
+The Pix32 v5 is comprised of a separate autopilot and carrier board which are connected by a 100pin connector.
 It is designed for those pilots who need a high power, flexible and customizable flight control system.